 The material is a maraging stainless steel, specially manufactured for Reynolds by Carpenter Specialty Alloys, USA.
 This material undergoes a double vacuum remelt process to get achieve the necessary properties and purity.
-It has a very low carbon content, which has an advantage that machinability compared to e.g. AerMet 100, which is improved due to low carbide content.
+It has a very low carbon content, which has an advantage in that machinability, compared that of materials like AerMet 100, is improved, due to low carbide content.

 - Made from cold-rolled strip steel into a tube with a highly homogenous weld, done in an inert atmosphere (specialist aerospace weld mill).
 The metal used is double vacuum melted by Carpenter to achieve very high purity levels that are typical of aerospace applications.
 Although a departure from Reynolds’ preference of using seamless materials for high-end tubing, tests and cross sections of the weld area show the seam is “essentially invisible” when examined microscopically.